-As of June 30, 2022, the credit rating of Dreyfus was "AAAm" by Standard & Poor's as shown in the table above.
-The "AAAm" is the Standard & Poor's highest rating defined as extremely strong capacity to maintain principal stability and limit exposure to principal losses due to credit market and liquidity risks.
+As of June 30, 2024, the credit rating of Dreyfus and Blackrock was "AAAm" by Standard & Poor's as shown in the table above.
+The "AAAm" is Standard & Poor's highest rating defined as extremely strong capacity to maintain principal stability and limit exposure to principal losses due to credit market and liquidity risks.
 The investments in Dreyfus were held by Bank of New York Mellon, as trustee, in the name of the Corporation.
+The investments in Blackrock were held by Oriental Wealth Management, an investment firm, in the name of the Corporation.

 Concentration of Credit Risk - The Corporation places no limits on the amount it may invest in any one issuer.
-As of June 30, 2022, 5% of the Corporation's investments are in debt securities, 95% are in external investment pools.
-The following table shows the investments by fair value level held by the Corporation as of June 30, 2022:
+As of June 30, 2024, 4% of the Corporation's investments are in debt securities and 96% are in external investment pools.
+The following table shows the investments by fair value level held by the Corporation as of June 30, 2024:

-Fair

-Investments by fair value level Level 1 Level 2 Level 3 Total
+Fair Investments by fair value level Level 1 Level 2 Level 3 Total Debt securities: U.S. Treasury State and Local Government Series (SLGs) \$ 12,832,869 12,832,869 Total investments by fair value level \$ 12,832,869 12,832,869 Investments not measured at fair value: - External Investment Pools: Dreyfus Government Cash Management 314,016,169 Blackrock Liquidity Funds Treasury Trust Funds 21,384,118 Total investments \$ 348,233,156

-Debt securities:

-U.S. Treasury State and Local Government Series (SLGs) \$ 12,832,869 12,832,869

-Total investments by fair value level \$ 12,832,869 12,832,869

-Investments not measured at fair value:

-External Investment Pools:

-Dreyfus Government Cash Management 256,555,469

-Total investments \$ 269,388,338